MykytaKolotenko/Dog-api/README.md

 1. Clone project
 2. Run `npm install`
 3. Check that you have a DB.
 If not create it, by using this code `CREATE DATABASE db_name;`
+4. Run `npm run initTable`
-4. After that you need to create `.env` file in the root.
+5. After that you need to create `.env` file in the root.
 With this poles:
    - `PORT` - port where the server opens
    - `VERSION` - version of app
    - `BASE` - DB name